Our Story

 Latino Legacy Foundation

-The genesis of the LLF dates back to 1994, with the creation of 100 Portraits: Pioneers, Visionaries and Role Models, a community collaborative, travelling photographic exhibit, and soft-cover book (later published in 2001) that highlighted the contributions of San Diego’s Mexican-American community—the first pictorial exhibit and book of its kind at the time.
-This self-esteem project was in response to anti-immigrant sentiments from California Proposition 187, which perpetuated negative stereo-types of people of Mexican heritage.
+The genesis of the LLF dates back to 1994, with the creation of 100 Portraits: Pioneers, Visionaries and Role Models, a community collaborative, traveling photographic exhibit, and soft-cover book (later published in 2001) that highlighted the contributions of San Diego’s Mexican-American community—the first pictorial exhibit and book of its kind at the time.

-While San Diego’s Latino base is still predominantly Mexican-American, the Latino community is more diverse, resulting in the richness of our Latino community.
+While San Diego’s Latino base is still predominantly Mexican-American, the Latino and Hispanic community is more diverse, resulting in the richness of our community.

-Consider that since 1994, San Diego County’s population has grown from more than 2.4 million to more than 3.3 million.
-Of that number, Latinos comprise 34 percent of the general population.
+Consider that since 1994, San Diego county’s population has grown from more than 2.4 million to more than 3.3 million.
+Of that number, Latinos/Hispanics comprise almost 34 percent of the general population, according to the 2020 U.S Census Bureau.

 The creator & producer of the “100 Portraits,” Emmy award-winning journalist and producer, Maria Velasquez, believed it was time to look back, look at the present, and look ahead.

-The Latino Legacy Foundation was founded with the help of a group of colleagues and friends who embraced the mission.
+The Latino Legacy Foundation was founded with a group of colleagues and friends who embraced the mission.

 Maria Velasquez